beltram/rs-training/slides/doc/comment.md

 // Line comment
 /* Bloc comment */
 /// Generate library docs for following item (line or function for example)
+/// like functions or struct/enum and their fields
 //!
 Generate docs for item containing item (useful for crates and modules)
 //!
 Need to be added at the beginning of lib.rs or mod.rs file
 ```